 It is absolutely imperative that you openly communicate with people who love and trust you.
 Talking it out and leaning for support is your big ticket to healing.
 TALK – TALK and TALK!
 Let your feelings out – isolating yourself will only make it more difficult.

 Rumor-Mongers have no backbone, no ethics or principles in life.
 They are mentally sick in a way.
-Pity them, they are not worth of any of your emotions.
+Pity them, they are not worthy of any of your emotions.
 We could all learn something from how some celebrities respond to rumors about them.
 It is not easy always being in the public eye with the media constantly breathing on their neck.

 Here is a quote from Hugh Jackman responding to rumors about him being GAY.
 “I have a wife and a son, but the gay rumors have started.
 I guess it’s a sign that I’m moving up the ladder” ~ Hugh Jackman